yunigma/ynigma.github.io/pages/5blog.md

 ---

 ### Dates and times
 Time is often used in the data and its formate can be various.
-In the present blod I will post about possible operation to work with dates and times using the library "lubridate".
+In the present blog I will post about possible operations to work with dates and times using the library "lubridate".

 ```
 library(lubridate)